Monetra/libmonetra_php/README.txt

           from emitting warnings.
 * 0.9.4 Only use non-blocking reads for SSL.
 Attempt to be smarter about when dead waits have to be used for SSL.
 No dead waits for IP at all now, can't do the same for SSL because stream_set_timeout() doesn't work for SSL.
 * 0.9.5 Additional legacy function implementation for existing customer scripts.
 * 0.9.6 For large reports, its better to free memory as early as possible to make sure we do not hit the php limit.
         Disable the nagle algorithm to lower latency.
+* 0.9.7 Add ability to set SSL/TLS protocol levels
+        Add ability to set SSL/TLS ciphers

 Notes
 =====

 This is a reimplementation of the php_mcve (PECL module) in pure PHP and designed as a full drop-in replacement.

 It does not have any dependencies outside of what PHP natively provides making this deployable across all systems supported